*

 - People you never heard of admire you or ask you questions

-- Once you share something on social media you get an initial boost of 10 – 20 people recognizing it’s you and checking out your share because they trust your choices
+- Once you share something on social media you get an initial boost of 10 – 20 people recognizing and trusting you!

-- You get job offers via or because of your blog regularly
+- You get job offers via or because of your blog.

 How to reach the final boost phase?
 Or what to do while in it?
 You can go pro (as in professionally blogging) for instance.